i

 0.2-micron hollow-fiber membrane plus activated carbon; consumable

 A 7-cup filter pitcher that swaps the usual plastic tank for a hand-blown borosilicate glass carafe on a silicone base.
 Water passes through a two-stage filter - a 0.2-micron membrane microfilter plus activated carbon and ion exchange - and collects in the glass reservoir.
 LifeStraw's membrane is specifically designed to remove microplastics and exceeds the NSF/ANSI 401 reduction requirement, and also targets bacteria, parasites, lead, mercury, and PFAS.
-It is the best pitcher-format choice for keeping filtered water out of plastic, though the filter housing and lid remain plastic.
+Sized to fit a fridge, unlike bulky gravity dispensers.

 Pros